 In embracing these ancient yet innovative practices, we open doors to holistic healing that honours the body’s wisdom and the power of gentle, intentional care.
 As we rock and wrap away the pain, we create space for a profound sense of coming home to ourselves.

-If you are a professional who supports women through life transitions or healing and you would like to be able to offer this ritual, I have 2 in person trainings near Cambridge this Autumn, and an online course which makes it possible to learn this ritual anywhere in the world.
+If you are a holistic professional who supports women through birth, other life transitions or healing and you would like to be able to offer this ritual, I have 3 in person trainings near Cambridge this summer.
+I also offer an online course version of the ritual which makes it possible to learn this ritual anywhere in the world.

-You can watch the videos below to get a feel of both the closing the bones and postnatal recovery massage rituals.
+You can watch the videos below to get a feel of both the postnatal recovery massage ritual (done on a massage table instead of a mat on the floor).

 Share This